 Twisted childrearing practices will be a major contributory factor in the launching of the global beast power.
 Our relationship with God enables a quality eternal life; parents must have this quality relationship in order to transfer this quality of life (. . .

 John Ritenbaugh, reflecting that he has examined conspiracy theories since the late 1960's, concludes that conspiracies are a perennial reality; Jesus Christ's trial and crucifixion resulted from a successfully executed conspiracy.
 In the 1970 novel, Dance. . .

 The fifth commandment teaches our responsibility to give high regard, respect, and esteem to parents and other authority figures, leading to a prosperous life.

 Honor of parents is the basis for good government.
 The family provides the venue for someone to learn to make sacrifices and be part of a community.

 The seventh commandment protects family relationships from a sexual standpoint.
-This study delves into why sexual sins are so destructive and why God wants His children to be chaste and pure.
+Sexual sins are highly destructive, and God wants His children to be pure.

 Spiritually, male and female have equal potential.
 Rights and legalities are far less important than spiritual development, subject to God-ordained gender roles.

 Emotional and spiritual well-being of children improves when fathers fulfill their role.
 People from dysfunctional families have a skewed image of God.